Gwarglemar/Troy/README.md

 Well, I'm still working on that.
 I have some rough plans in my head which I've started to put down on paper, and as I solidify things I'll be transfering them to documents and tools and posting them here.

 It will be a web-app with a Javascript front-end and a Python/Django backend.
-I haven't decided which JS framework I will use; I'll probably do initial dev with basic JS and Bootstrap front-end until I have my front-end UI/UX nailed down in more detail and then look into which framework best suits the app.
+I haven't decided which JS framework I will use; I'll probably do initial dev with basic JS/JQuery and Bootstrap front-end until I have my front-end UI/UX nailed down in more detail and then look into which framework best suits the app, or if I can continue with just JS/JQ.
 Will probably a SQLite or PostgreSQL DB, but I need to model the data in more detail before making a firm decision on that.
 Most likely hosted on AWS as I don't expect to outgrow the free tier anytime soon.

 ## Roadmap!